dlynes12/Job_Hiring_Program/phase2/src/README.txt

 **** Assumptions: *****
 1) You can't have more interviewers than applicants
 2) You cannot approve and decline the same applicant in the same round
+3) Each location hires one person at a time but, you can hire for multiple locations in one posting